micmejia/bible-dump/NKJV/Exodus/Exod 8.md

 And in that day I will set apart the land of Goshen, in which My people dwell, that no swarms _of flies_ shall be there, in order that you may know that I _am_ the Lord in the midst of the land.

 ###### 23
-I will [^f]make a difference between My people and your people.
+I will make a difference between My people and your people.
 Tomorrow this sign shall be." ' "

 ###### 24
 And the Lord did so.
 Thick swarms _of flies_ came into the house of Pharaoh, _into_ his servants' houses, and into all the land of Egypt.
 The land was corrupted because of the swarms _of flies._